 Employee Benefits: Going Beyond The Basics

-IHG has tapped into this trend in a specific way, they are offering the employee benefit program called Room To Be Yourself.
-This program is designed to give people the opportunity for career growth, achievement recognition.
-It allows employees to take “an active role in their development”.
+A few years ago, IHG began offering an employee benefit program called Room To Be Yourself.
+The program was designed to give people the opportunity for career growth, achievement recognition.
+It allowed employees to take “an active role in their development”.

 First Hospitality Group (FHG) also joined in with their People First program, which began back in 2003.
 It’s an employee incentive program designed to retain their best and brightest.
 In an article on Lodging Magazine’s web site, Robert Habeeb and Steve Schwartz of FHG both discussed how beneficial this program has been for their staffing, overall.